jimmyshi360/Gene-Set-Data-Analysis-Algorithms/README.md

 # Enrichments tests for genomic data analysis

-This repository contains a collection of statistical tests for enrichment analysis of gene data sets.
+This repository contains a collection of statistical tests for the enrichment analysis of gene data sets.
 This project is fully documented and supported on Python 2.7 compilers.

 ## Getting Started